abugher/fleet/README.md

 # License:

-For the purposes of the license notice below, I note that many files in this tree are not programs, but I consider the master ansible playbook and all files used in its execution to constitute a program.
-All the parts of that program found in this directory are to be considered "this program".

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as